Manitoba Provincial Road 290

 Provincial Road 290 (also known as PR 290 or Highway 290) is a provincial road within the town limits of Gillam in the Canadian province of Manitoba.
-PR 290 begins at an intersection with Manitoba Provincial Road 280 in Jacam and heads to the northeast towards the abandoned town of Sundance.
+PR 290 begins at an intersection with PR 280 in Jacam, just north of the Long Spruce Generating Station, and heads to the northeast to the Limestone Generating Station in Bird.
 Most of PR 290's length is in a dense forest in northern Manitoba.

 Route description

-PR 290 begins at an intersection with Road 280 just east of Stephens Lake.
+PR 290 begins at an intersection with PR 280 on the north side of the Long Spruce Generating Station, just east of Stephens Lake.
 The highway crosses through dense forests for much of its length, passing forests roads on its way north.
-PR 290 turns to the east and heads along the river that leads into Stephens Lake.
-This river parallels PR 290 for the whole distance afterwards.
+PR 290 turns to the east and heads along the Nelson River, which parallels PR 290 for the whole distance afterwards.
 The highway continues, turning to the northeast towards the abandoned town of Sundance.
 Route 290 curves to the northwest and heads towards downtown Sundance.